U.S. House Republicans oust Donald Trump critic Liz Cheney from top post

 Cheney has told Republicans she intends to remain in Congress and seek reelection next year in her solidly pro-Trump state.
 The former president has said he'll find a GOP primary challenger to oppose her.

+As if to underscore Jordan's point, House Speaker Nancy Pelosi, D-Calif., released a statement saying, "Congresswoman Liz Cheney is a leader of great courage, patriotism and integrity.
+Today, House Republicans declared that those values are unwelcome in the Republican Party."

+"What happened today was sad," said Rep. Adam Kinzinger, R-Ill., another loud Trump critic and one of the few Republicans who have publicly defended Cheney.
+"Liz committed the only sin of being consistent and telling the truth.
+The truth is that the election was not stolen."

-In an audacious signal that she was not backing down, Cheney took to a nearly empty House chamber Tuesday night to deliver an unapologetic four-minute assault on her GOP adversaries and defense of her own position.
+Before Wednesday's vote, Cheney all but erected billboards advertising that she would not step away from clashing with Trump.
+That included Tuesday night, when she took to a nearly empty House chamber to deliver an unapologetic four-minute assault on her GOP adversaries and defense of her own position.

-"Remaining silent and ignoring the lie emboldens the liar," she said, adding, "I will not sit back and watch in silence while others lead our party down a path that abandons the rule of law and joins the former president's crusade to undermine our democracy."

 Many Republicans consider a turn away from Trump to be political suicide and agree with Sen. Lindsey Graham, R-S.C., who's said the allegiance many GOP voters have to the former president is so intense that the party can't succeed without him.